simshadows/discord-mentionbot/README.md

 # Discord - mentionbot
 An extensible, module-based chatroom bot for [Discord](https://discordapp.com/).

 **This bot is still at a really early stage in development.
-I suggest you don't use it just yet...**
+It isn't particularly user-friendly, help messages are broken, and the code's rather messy at the moment.
+I suggest you wait until the bot's a little better-baked.**

 # Key features: